mattva01/schooltool/src/schooltool/gradebook/README.txt

     >>> gradebook.evaluate(student=marius, activity=final, score=99)
     Traceback (most recent call last):
     ...
-    ValueError: 'marius' is not in this section.
+    ValueError: Student 'marius' is not in this section.

 2. You cannot add a grade for an activity that does not belong to the section: